What is iron?

 The reduction reaction of iron carbonate in well water is as follows:

-FeCO3+ CO2 +H2O-> Fe+2 + 2HCO3-
+FeCO3 +CO2 +H2O-> Fe+2 + 2HCO3-

 This is an example of how this element dissolves in water in contact withCO2.
-This reaction is affected by pH, so high pH increases chlorine precipitation and low pH increases the concentration of dissolved iron.
+This reaction is affected by pH, consequently, high pH increases chlorine precipitation and low pH increases the concentration of dissolved iron.

-The concentrations of this metal found in water generally do not present a health hazard.
+The concentrations of this metal found in water are generally do not present a health hazard.
 However, it can change the taste of the water, generate reddish-brown stains on clothes, as well as cause accumulation problems in pipes, pressurized tanks and even water softeners.

 Some types of bacteria obtain their energy by reacting with soluble forms of iron and manganese.
 These organisms are generally found in waters that have high levels of soluble iron.
 The reaction exchanges this soluble metal into a less soluble form of the metal, resulting in precipitation and an accumulation of black gelatinous material (slime).
 Masses of slime from this element can clog plumbing and water treatment equipment, in addition to breaking off in clumps that become iron stains in laundries.
 Bacterial reactions with iron do not cause any additional precipitation compared to exposure to an oxidant.
 However, precipitation caused by bacteria occurs faster and therefore increases the dyeing of fabrics quickly.